audioblast/audioblast.org/README.md

 ## Branches
 The current web version is `release`.

+## Search helpers

+### Pythia
+Uses the audioBlast API to identify strings that match taxa within the search query.

+Named after the Oracle of Apollo at Delphi.

+### Carson
+Makes Englsh terms in search queries tidy.

+Named after Mr Carson from Downton Abbey.

+### King Solomon's Ring
+Processes terms relating to acoustic traits.

+Named after the book by Konrad Lorenz.

+### Linnaeus
+Processes terms relating to taxonomic names.

+### Rosetta
+Processes any emoji in searh terms.

+Named after the Rosetta Stone.

 ## Credits
 Initial development of audioBLAST was supported by the Leverhulme Trust funded Automated Acoustic Observatories project at the University of York.